Mitski: 2023–2025: The Land Is Inhospitable and So Are We

 On July 23, 2023, Mitski announced her seventh studio album, The Land Is Inhospitable and So Are We, with information on the first single, "Bug Like an Angel", which was released on July 26.
 The news was revealed via a voice memo she recorded at Bomb Shelter Studio in Nashville, Tennessee, where the album was recorded.
 The voice memo was sent out to all subscribers of her newsletter.
 The following two singles from the album, "Heaven" and "Star", were released on August 23, with the former premiering on BBC Radio 1.

 In order to promote the new album in August of 2023, Mitski announced a series of cinema experiences.
 These experiences involved a pre-release listening party for The Land Is Inhospitable and So Are We alongside a screening of a film chosen personally by Mitski: these films included Terrence Malick’s Days of Heaven, Donna Deitch’s Desert Hearts, Gus Van Sant’s Drugstore Cowboy and Federico Fellini’s La Strada.

 Mitski also announced six concert dates set to take place in the United Kingdom, Germany, the Netherlands, and France.
 Mitski described these dates as "not a full-blown tour", but intimate and small enough to preview the album without elaborate stage production.
 She later added nineteen tour dates set to take place in the US in 2024.

 In November 2023, it was announced that Mitski was attached to write lyrics and music for a Broadway adaptation of the 1983 novel The Queen's Gambit.

 In March 2024, Mitski participated in the Spotify Singles series.
 Accompanied by Patrick Hyland on acoustic guitar and Jeni Magaña on double bass, she covered "Coyote, My Little Brother", originally by Pete Seeger, and recorded a version of "Buffalo Replaced."

-Mitski released a concert film directed by Grant James, titled Mitski: The Land, shown in 630 cinemas across 30 countries in October 2025.
+Mitski released a concert film directed by Grant James, Mitski: The Land, shown in 630 cinemas across 30 countries in October 2025.
 It was filmed at the Fox Theatre in Atlanta, Georgia, over three nights of Mitski's 2024 tour for her album The Land Is Inhospitable and So Are We.
 She released a live album, The Land: The Live Album, featuring recordings from the film on October 16, 2025.
 Mitski's cover of "Let My Love Open the Door" was featured on the soundtrack for the 2025 film A Big Bold Beautiful Journey.